WebChat Broadcasting System

-WebChat Broadcasting System, or WBS for short, was a virtual community created during the 1990s.
+WebChat Broadcasting System, or WBS for short, is a virtual community created during the 1990s.
 Supported by online advertising, it was one of few services at the time to offer free integrated community services including chat rooms, message boards, and free personal web pages.
-Extremely popular during the mid to late 1990s in the era prior to the Dot-com bust, WBS was the largest and best-known social media website of its time.
+Extremely popular during the mid to late 1990s in the era prior to the Dot-com bust, WBS was at that time the largest and best-known social media website on the internet.
 In 1998, WBS was acquired by the search engine Infoseek, which was in turn acquired by Disney/ABC.
 The original WebChat Broadcasting System closed on 15 September 1999 after its chat rooms were integrated into Disney's existing Go Network chat rooms.
 A revival of WBS was launched in 2009 and is virtually identical to the original community.

 Features

 WBS featured browser-based chat, real-time discussion, with moderated chat rooms in addition to user-created private chat rooms.
 Common to webchat, its chat rooms required no software download to use.
 It allowed users to upload their own images into chat sessions and had three chat modes: streaming, frames, and no frames.
 In addition to images users could add audio, video, and hotlinks to conversations.
 WBS also featured other services, such as email, and allowed users to create and maintain personal web pages.
 Membership was free.